 Both Shabak and Zaza are disputed categories.
 They themselves claim a unique identity, while Kurds in general claim they are Kurdish peoples.

-Armenians in Iraq is another example of the tragedy of this people, losing their homelands in what today is Turkey.
+Armenians in Iraq is another example of the tragedy of these people, losing their homelands in what today is Turkey.

-Palestinians in Iraq are largely of refugee background since 1948.
+Palestinians in Iraq are a large refugee background since 1948.

 The Doms is a people related to the Rom people living across Europe.
 Their presence in Iraq is one of the smaller they form in the Middle East.
 The Qawliya is a people often referred to as gypsies.
 Their number is usually only referred to as “tiny”, but judging from the size of their communities, as the 1,000 inhabitants strong village of the same name, they must count between 3,000 and 10,000.